The “journey exploring spirituality” is the adventure of a lifetime. Are you ready to begin?

 The Enneagram of Personality

-Modern psychology and the Enneagram share the same authors and path of development.
-The early developers of psychology like Freud and Jung borrowed extensively from the tradition of the Enneagram for their work.
-For instance, Jungian psychology parallels the structure of the Enneagram with its nine processes of consciousness.
+The Enneagram and psychology share the same roots.
+The early pioneers of psychology like Freud and Jung were familiar with the structure of the traditional Enneagram.
+For example, Jungian psychology parallels the design of the Enneagram with nine processes of consciousness, which aligns with the nine personality types of the Enneagram.

 Awareness Expansion Tools